Phil Neville: International career

 Neville was regularly picked for England squads, making his debut against China on 23 May 1996.
-He played alongside his brother Gary in this match; they had appeared together in the 1996 FA Cup Final two weeks earlier and thus were the first pair of brothers to play together in an FA Cup-final winning side and for England in the same season since Hubert and Francis Heron in 1876, 120 years earlier.
+He played alongside his brother in this match; they had appeared together in the 1996 FA Cup Final two weeks earlier and thus were the first pair of brothers to play together in an FA Cup-final winning side and for England in the same season since Hubert and Francis Heron in 1876, 120 years earlier.

 He was only briefly a regular first-choice player for the side, as a left-back in 2000 under Kevin Keegan's management.
 Under his successor Sven-Göran Eriksson, Ashley Cole was the preferred left back, followed by Wayne Bridge.
 Neville once briefly captained the side in a friendly match (a game in which England fielded four different captains).
 Despite having been in the England squad at the 1996, 2000 and 2004 European Championships, and having 59 England caps (23 as a substitute), Neville was never in an England World Cup squad.

 Neville's England career included the honour of being the youngest member of Terry Venables' squad for Euro 96, though he never kicked a ball (his brother played in every match until the semi-finals).
 He was one of the players omitted at the last minute by Glenn Hoddle when he was selecting his final 22 for the 1998 World Cup, Hoddle's decision left Neville in tears, though media attention was almost entirely devoted to the exclusion of another player, Paul Gascoigne.
 Neville revealed in an interview that Gascoigne, not usually noted for his maturity, took the younger Neville brother under his wing and consoled him.

 Keegan played Neville at left-back in Euro 2000; Neville received criticism and a large proportion of blame for England's exit, when he committed a late foul on Viorel Moldovan, leading to a penalty for Romania, which Ionel Ganea scored to win the match.

 Neither of the Nevilles went to the 2002 World Cup – Phil was left out of the 23-man squad, while Gary was injured.
 Both were back in the squad for Euro 2004.
 The brothers played together for England for the first time in seven years in a friendly against Spain on 7 February 2007, which England lost 1–0.
 They hold the record number of England appearances by a pair of brothers (142) and the most starts in the same England team by two brothers (31).

 Phil Neville was not included in Sven-Göran Eriksson's squad for the 2006 World Cup as Eriksson wanted to give young players a chance.
 However, he was drafted into Eriksson's stand-by group of players after Nigel Reo-Coker withdrew through injury.
 Neville remained in the England squad with new England manager Steve McClaren and started at right-back in September 2006 against Andorra.
 He was not called up after 2007.